-- NMath Stats has been moved into NMath.
+- NMath Stats has been merged into NMath.
 This is for ease of use for our users.

 - In summer of 2019, our pricing will be streamlined to reflect these changes.
-There will be one price for an NMath seat (which will still be perpetual), and there will be one price for annual NMath maintenance (which includes technical support and upgrades).
+There will be one price for a perpetual NMath license and there will be one price for annual NMath maintenance which includes technical support and all upgrades available on NuGet.
 NMath Stats will no longer be sold separately.

 - We have dropped charting.
-The ecosystem is full of great visualization options.
-We have only three main data structures in NMath (vectors, matrices and data frames).
-These can all be easily used with different charting packages.
-Based on demand, we have decided this is the best case moving forward.
+The ecosystem is full of powerful visualization packages.
+We have only three main data structures in NMath, vectors, matrices and data frames, and all can be easily used with different charting packages.

 - Some of our optimizations use Microsoft Solver Foundation.
 If you use these, you’ll need to be on the .NET Framework track and not on the .NET Core track.